JetBrains/intellij-sdk-docs/topics/tutorials/live_templates.md

 As the user completes each section of the `for` loop and presses `Tab`, the cursor advances to the next position in the editor.

 Another use-case for live templates is surrounding the selected code with additional constructs.
-When a user selects a code fragment and invokes the <menupath>Code | Surround With...</menupath> action and chooses the template from the list, the code is wrapped with the content defined in the template.
+When a user selects a code fragment and invokes the <ui-path>Code | Surround With...</ui-path> action and chooses the template from the list, the code is wrapped with the content defined in the template.

 Consider the following Java method with the selected fragment: